 - Leaving aside the games that explicitly fold into it, The King of Fighters: Maximum Impact 2 has fun with this trope.
 Hanzo Hattori and Fio both show up... and are quite confused (Hanzo wonders what happened to ninjitsu when he meets Mai, and Fio mistakes Ralf and Clark for Marco and Tarma, respectively).
-Its update, Regulation A, also has Mizoguchi as mentioned above, though he's notably the first and only non-SNK character to join the KOF cast.
+Its update, Regulation A, also has Mizoguchi, though he's notably the first and only non-SNK character to join the KOF cast.

-- Coincidentally, Clark and Ralf make appearances in Metal Slug 6 and 7, as well as one or two of their signature moves.
+- Clark and Ralf make appearances in Metal Slug 6 and 7, as well as one or two of their signature moves.
 Leona is an add-on character in Metal Slug XX, the PSP re-release of Metal Slug 7.
 Additionally, Metal Slug Defense has all 3 of them, plus Kyo, Iori, Benimaru, Goro Daimon, Mature, and Vice, as purchasable units.

 - The Soul series is downright notorious for this: